omnect/omnect-cli/README.md

 ### Inject ssh tunnel credentials

-For the ssh feature, the device requires the public key of the ssh root ca and the principal.
-The latter should be the device id.
+For the ssh feature, the device requires the public key of the ssh root ca.

 Detailed description:
 ```sh